joansalasoler/vpype-gscrib/docs/user-guide.md

 * **Dynamic tool modulation**: Adjust not just height, but also laser intensity, or other tool parameters based on image data.

+### Reading Height Maps

+Height maps can be provided in two primary formats, CSV files and grayscale images (.tiff, .png, etc).
+Each format has its unique advantages, depending on the level of precision needed and the specific application.

+* **CSV files** store height data as (x, y, z) coordinates in a tabular format.
+Each row represents a single point on the surface with its corresponding height value.
+This method is useful for **precise** **height adjustments** and can handle **sparse data**.

+* **Grayscale images** define surface variations based on pixel brightness, where **darker pixels** represent lower areas and **lighter pixels** represent higher areas.
+The pixel data is interpreted as a 2D grid where each pixel's brightness is mapped to a specific height value.

 ### Using Height Maps for Z Compensation

 Here's an example of using a height map to dynamically adjust the Z